 Up next on our list is Microsoft Outlook – an app that you must have already heard about before.
 We would highly recommend Microsoft Outlook to anyone who is already neck-deep in using Microsoft’s services such as Excel, Word, PowerPoint, and more.
 Outlook has seen several updates ever since it was released in 2012 and is now easily one of the best-looking email clients you can use.

-Outlook has the most modern design of any email client that I have used in the recent past, and it ties in very well with the boxy and sharp UI of Windows.
+Outlook has the most modern design of any email client I have used in the recent past, and it ties in very well with Windows’s boxy and sharp UI.
 The mobile app is also extremely responsive.
-You can add items and reminders to your calendar, collaborate with other people, add tasks, and do much more within Outlook itself.
+You can add items and reminders to your calendar, collaborate with others, add tasks, and do much more within Outlook.Try Outlook

 3. Yahoo Mail